Nhyira-EM/Embedded_Systems_Final_Project/README.md

 - **Interrupts and Timers**: Precise timing and responsiveness were achieved through the use of interrupts and timers.
 - **Watchdog Timer**: Enhanced system reliability by resetting the system during unresponsive states.
 - **Bluetooth and Ultrasonic Integration**: Added modern connectivity and functionality to improve user interaction and safety.

-This project demonstrates a comprehensive understanding of embedded systems design and implementation, blending real-time operating systems, low-level programming, and hardware-software integration for a robust and feature-rich application.